Falavarjan

+Falavarjan (فلاورجان) is a city in the Central District of Falavarjan County, Isfahan province, Iran, serving as capital of both the county and the district.

+History

-The ancient name of this city was Barze which means the branch of a tree or cultivation.
+The ancient name of this city was Barze, which means the branch of a tree or cultivation.
 This name gradually changed to Varjan.
-During the Safavid period due to the construction of a bridge on the Zayandeh Rood (river), Varjan was renamed Polavarjan and thence to Falavarjan.
+During the Safavid period, and due to the construction of a bridge on the Zayandeh Rood river, Varjan was renamed Polavarjan and thence to Falavarjan.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 37,740 in 9,097 households.
+The following census in 2011 counted 38,310 people in 10,285 households.
+The 2016 census measured the population of the city as 37,704 people in 10,928 households.

+Transportation

 The city is a part of Esfahan metropolitan area.
 For its public transit system, the city is served by Falavarjan County Municipalities Mass Transit Organization bus network.

 Cultural centers

 Islamic Azad University of Falavarjan, founded in 1984.